Click on each of the below questions to expand each and read more information.

 Fundamentally both psychotherapy and counselling have the same goal of providing relief to someone with some sort of psychological symptom or obstacles although there are some subtle differences.

 ‘Counselling’ is often used to describe a shorter-term process than psychotherapy.
 A goal in counselling is to enable someone to make better use of resources they may already have in place.
 Counselling often focuses on a specific issue, life event or experience or on a particular symptom.

 ‘Psychotherapy’ is often a longer process of treatment and focuses on facilitating the exploration and development of new resources for a person.
 In psychotherapy you will have the chance to look deeper into the root of your issues.
 You will have the chance to explore patterns of behaviour, thinking and feeling in your life at a greater depth that allow you to focus more on your way of being in the world.

-Psychotherapy is a more rigorous and academic training process.
+Psychotherapy training is also a more rigorous and academic process.